will-hou/TBADataHelper/README.md

 ```

 ### Notes/Contributing/Bug Reports:
-The majority of this package was written in a rush during the 2018 build season.
+The majority of this package was written in a bit of a rush during the 2018 build season.
 The methods have been tested fairly
 rigorously for accuracy but I can't guarantee a 100% bug-free experience, especially if you're trying to aggregate data
-for all teams competing in a season.
+from offseason events included in TBA.
 I don't plan on adding any  new features at this time but will respond to any
 specific questions or concerns.
 Or maybe you're actually interested in expanding this project!
 Whatever it is feel free
 to send me a message.